juankamilomarin/shipment-tracking-app/README.md

  * store_order

 ### React application
-Once your hasura instance is running simply run your React app by running `npm start`
+Once your hasura instance is running simply run your React app by running `npm start`.
+The application comes with the local mode by default.
+In this mode you can login using any username/password combination (which is stored in the localStorage).

+If your want to authenticate the application against a Cognito pool simple set localMode to false and provide the Cognito info (region, userPoolId and userPoolWebClientId) in the `public/config.js` file.

 ## Available Scripts